Is your Godaddy Hosted Website Down? Here’s what you can do:

 Anyone who is in charge of servers will tell you that when they go down, it’s a total crapshoot as to when they’ll be back up running.
 It could be an hour, or it could be a week.
 All you can do at that point is wait.
 Trust me when I say that the IT guys are working their butts off trying to get the servers up and running again, and giving timetables is fruitless.
 Also, yelling at tech support won’t help either.
 They can’t do anything either.

 There are some steps you can take that, when your websites go down in the future, you can lessen the headaches for yourself.

 - Automatically Backup Your Website – There’s several ways of doing this, and most of them go way over my head in a technical sense.
 I have wordpress websites, and so I use a plugin called “snapshot backup” that does this for me automatically.
-If you want a more technical approach, Lifehacker has a pretty good guide on how to do it.

 Using Godaddy’s Tech Support

 Once you’ve collected all the information you can (i.e. whether it’s a server issue, problem with your home network, etc.)it’s time to call them.
 Godaddy tech support isn’t bad, considering how bad it could be.
 They are based in the U.S., and all have adorable southern accents.
 Just tell them what you know: your website is down, whether it’s a server issue, and you’ve checked to make sure it isn’t your home network/browser).